Trevi Fountain is not just one of the most famous fountains in Rome or even the most famous in Italy. It's the most famous in the world.

 The other is to throw three coins into the fountain.
 The first coin is for your return to Rome, the second brings the promise of a new romance, and the third will ensure marriage.

-At least one of these traditions is apparently taken straight from the film Three Coins in the Fountain.
+At least one of these traditions is supposedly taken from the film Three Coins in the Fountain.

 Money Thrown into the Fountain